uncfez/webpage/content/publication/a-model-that-assesses-proposals-for-infrastructure-improvement-and-capacity-expansion-on-a-mixed-railway-network/index.md

 authors:
   - Francisca Rosell
   - Esteve Codina
-publication_short: Transportation Research Procedia, Vol. 47, 2020, 441 - 448
+publication_short: Transportation Research Procedia, Volume 47, 2020, pages 441 - 448
 abstract: This paper presents a mathematical programming-based model for evaluating the impact on a mixed railway network from proposals for infrastructure improvement and capacity expansion that are oriented mainly